-Our methodology adopted an in-the-wild \cite{Benford2013PerformanceLed} approach to maximize ecological validity, deploying MOFA across diverse real-world public venues—such as university campuses, tech expos, urban parks, public building courtyards, and natural wilderness sites—and inviting passersby to participate.
-We used opportunistic recruitment in these public spaces, videotaping the spectator-view AR feed of each gameplay session and conducting brief contextual-inquiry post-play interviews with both players and onlookers to capture immediate reactions.
+We adopted an in-the-wild approach \cite{Benford2013Performance} to maximize ecological validity \cite{Chaytor2003Ecological}, deploying MOFA across diverse real-world public venues---such as university campuses, tech expos \cite{Hu2024MOFA, Hu2023MOFA}, urban parks, public building courtyards, and natural wilderness sites---and inviting passersby to participate.
+We used opportunistic recruitment in these public spaces, recording the spectator-view AR feed of each gameplay session and conducting brief post-play contextual inquiries with both players and onlookers to capture immediate reactions.
 Additionally, to gain broader perspectives beyond those of on-site participants, we performed a desktop review of online forum discussions generated after sharing our actual gameplay videos.
-This allowed us to compare first-hand in-the-wild experiences with the more detached insights of remote in-front-of-desk observers, ultimately examining whether the IMRSP vision, initially sparked by those speculative promotional videos, truly holds up in real-world settings.
+This allowed us to compare firsthand in-the-wild experiences with the more detached insights of remote desktop observers, ultimately examining whether the IMRSP vision, initially sparked by those speculative promotional videos, truly holds up in real-world settings.

-Our empirical studies provide an initial yet foundational understanding of Immersive Mixed Reality Street Play.
+Unlike traditional mobile-based AR games, IMRSP requires substantial bodily movement in public spaces.
+While this enables presence and collaborative excitement, it also introduces distinct ethical, social acceptability, privacy, and safety concerns~\cite{Millard2024Ethics, Katins2024Assessing}.
+The online review feedback revealed more concerns than those expressed by on-site participants.
+As IMRSP games are physically demanding and often challenge established social norms---for example, due to the power imbalance between MRHMD wearers and bystanders~\cite{Chung2023Negotiating}---the long-term player retention of IMRSP in public spaces remains uncertain.
+These implications underscore that the path to the ubiquitous IMRSP vision may involve friction unless we address these issues head-on.
+Our empirical studies provide an initial yet foundational understanding of IMRSP.
 By examining how MRHMD technologies reshape social norms, dynamics, interactions, and collaborative play in public spaces, our findings inform both future research directions and design guidelines for creating more responsible and inclusive public IMRSP experiences.

-Unlike traditional mobile-based AR games, IMRSP requires extensive physical body movement in public spaces.
-While this enables more immersive presence and collaborative excitement, it also introduces distinct ethical, acceptance, privacy, and safety concerns~\cite{Millard2024Ethics, Katins2024Assessingc}.
-The online review feedback revealed more concerns than those expressed by on-site participants.
-As IMRSP games are physically demanding and often challenge established social norms — due to the power imbalance between MRHMD wearers and bystanders~\cite{Chung2023Negotiating} — the long-term player retention of IMRSP in public spaces remains uncertain.
-Those implications underscores that the road to ubiquitous IMRSP vision may involve friction unless we address these issues head-on.